 As an illustrator, your portfolio website is a crucial tool that helps both fans and potential clients explore your work.
-This online portfolio is also the place for you to craft the story behind your personal practice, shaping its narrative in your own words, colors, and style.
+As a type of website a online portfolio is also the place for you to craft the story behind your personal practice, shaping its narrative in your own words, colors, and style.

 One of the very first steps in making an illustrator website is to look for web design inspiration.
 We recommend eyeing some beautiful portfolio templates that you can use as a starting point for your own.

 In addition, you can browse through some of the best illustration portfolios, looking closely to see what makes them work so well.
-To get you started, we’ve collected a curated list of fifteen portfolios by accomplished illustrators worldwide, being sure to highlight some of the main takeaways for each:
+To get you started with how to make a website we’ve collected a curated list of fifteen portfolios by accomplished illustrators worldwide, being sure to highlight some of the main takeaways for each:

 01. Isabelle Feliu